CABG Abroad: A Detailed Manual for Medical Tourists

 What Happens in the Operating Room?

-Upon arrival at the hospital, you'll be prepped for surgery, which includes administering anesthesia for sedation.
-The surgical team will then proceed with the bypass, using either a section of a healthy blood vessel from another part of your body or a synthetic graft to reroute blood flow around the blocked artery.
+Upon arrival at the hospital, you'll be prepped for surgery, which includes administering anesthesia.
+After an open surgical field is created, the team will proceed with the bypass, using either a section of a healthy blood vessel from another part of your body or a synthetic graft to reroute blood flow around the blocked artery.

 Anesthesia and Safety Protocols